-THE VETERANS ACCESS, CHOICE AND ACCOUNTABILITY ACT OF 2014 Public Law 113-146
+THE VETERANS ACCESS, CHOICE AND ACCOUNTABILITY ACT OF 2014 (Expected to be approved by the President as of August 5, 2014)

-For access to care, the Act:
+For access to care, the bill would:

-- Requires VA to provide authorization to any veteran to receive private health care who is enrolled in VA as of August 1, 2014; or who is a newly discharged combat veteran; is unable to secure an appointment at a VA medical facility within 30 days (or any future published waiting time limit VA establishes); or resides more than 40 miles from the nearest VA medical facility-with certain exceptions. - Requires VA to provide a "Veterans Choice Card" to all enrolled veterans to facilitate care provided by private providers if and when they are authorized to receive private care.
-The bill gives VA 90 days from enactment to implement this policy. - Provides \$10 billion in emergency funding for deposit into a "Veterans Choice Fund" to cover the cost of private health care.
+- Require VA to provide authorization to any veteran to receive private health care who is enrolled in VA as of August 1, 2014; or who is a newly discharged combat veteran; is unable to secure an appointment at a VA medical facility within 30 days (or any future published waiting time limit VA establishes); or resides more than 40 miles from the nearest VA medical facility-with certain exceptions. - Require VA to provide a "Veterans Choice Card" to all enrolled veterans to facilitate care provided by private providers if and when they are authorized to receive private care.
+The bill gives VA 90 days from enactment to implement this policy. - Provide \$10 billion in emergency funding for deposit into a "Veterans Choice Fund" to cover the cost of private health care.
 These funds may not be spent for any other purpose.

-For further review of VA, to extend programs, and for other purposes, the Act:
+For further review of VA, to extend programs, and for other purposes, the bill would:

-- Requires an assessment of VA by an outside group, and establish a Congressional Commission on Care to evaluate access and other related matters.
-All reports are to be made public. - Extends the Access Received Closer to Home (ARCH) pilot program for two years, for private rural care. - Extends for three years a pilot program to provide private assisted-living services to veterans with traumatic brain injuries. - Expands eligibility for survivors of military sexual trauma by adding the "inactive duty for training" category. - Expands certain services for Native Hawaiian and Native American veterans.
+- Require an assessment of VA by an outside group, and establish a Congressional Commission on Care to evaluate access and other related matters.
+All reports are to be made public. - Extend the Access Received Closer to Home (ARCH) pilot program for two years, for private rural care. - Extend for three years a pilot program to provide private assisted-living services to veterans with traumatic brain injuries. - Expand eligibility for survivors of military sexual trauma by adding the "inactive duty for training" category. - Expand certain services for Native Hawaiian and Native American veterans.

-For improving VA's internal capacity, the Act:
+For improving VA's internal capacity, the bill would:

-- Provides \$5 billion to VA to increase capacity by hiring physicians and other medical staff and by repairing some of VA's physical infrastructure. - Authorizes 27 new leases in 18 states and Puerto Rico, primarily for new VA community-based outpatient clinics.
+- Provide \$5 billion to VA to increase capacity by hiring physicians and other medical staff and by repairing some of VA's physical infrastructure. - Authorize 27 new leases in 18 states and Puerto Rico, primarily for new VA communitybased outpatient clinics.

-For VA Senior Executive Service (SES) managers, the Act:
+For VA Senior Executive Service (SES) managers, the bill would:

-- Authorizes VA to fire or demote SES employees and Title 38 SES equivalent employees for poor performance or misconduct. - Provides expedited and limited appeal process for employees disciplined under this authority.
+- Authorize VA to fire or demote SES employees and Title 38 SES equivalent employees for poor performance or misconduct. - Provide expedited and limited appeal process for employees disciplined under this authority.
 Appeals would go to a Merit Systems Protection Board administrative judge, who would have 21 days to decide on the appeal.
-If a decision is not reached within that 21-day period, then VA's decision is final. - Prohibits SES employees from receiving pay, bonuses and benefits during the appeal process. - Reduces funding for all bonuses available to VA employees by \$40 million each year through FY 2024.
+If a decision is not reached within that 21-day period, then VA's decision is final. - Prohibit SES employees from receiving pay, bonuses and benefits during the appeal process. - Reduce funding for all bonuses available to VA employees by \$40 million each year through FY 2024.

-For education benefits, the Act:
+For education benefits, the bill would:

-- Requires public colleges to provide in-state tuition to veterans and eligible dependents in order for the school to remain eligible to receive G.I.
-Bill education payments. - Expands the Sgt.
+- Require public colleges to provide in-state tuition to veterans and eligible dependents in order for the school to remain eligible to receive G.I.
+Bill education payments. - Expand the Sgt.
 Frye Scholarship Program to provide full Post 9/11 G.I.
 Bill benefits to spouses of service members who died in the line of duty after September 11, 2001.